ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 * Validate upfront--fail fast and return useful and clear error messages.
 * Use defensive programming--use a simple design for your module, handle errors gracefully, and avoid direct stacktraces.
 * Fail predictably--if we must fail, do it in a way that is the most expected.
 Either mimic the underlying tool or the general way the system works.
-* Use shared code whenever possible - don't reinvent the wheel.
-Ansible offers base functions for many common patterns (retry, throttling, etc). ## TODO where is shared code and how does a dev use it?
 * Avoid ``action``/``command``, they are imperative and not declarative, there are other ways to express the same thing.
 * When fetching URLs, use ``fetch_url`` or ``open_url`` from ``ansible.module_utils.urls``.
 Do not use ``urllib2``, which does not natively verify TLS certificates and so is insecure for https.
 * Include a ``main`` function that wraps the normal execution.